 I am writing to submit our attached manuscript entitled: "Grasshopper DCMD: an undergraduate electrophysiology lab for investigating single-unit responses to behaviourally-relevant stimuli," for consideration for publication as an article in Journal of Undergraduate Neuroscience Education.

 Relevant to the scope and objective of your journal, our paper describes a series of experiments that instructors of undergraduate neuroscience/physiology courses can implement as in-class laboratories to introduce basic concepts of neurophysiology and enhance student understanding.
-We provide detailed protocol for tractable recording of the descending contralateral movement detector (DCMD) neuron that underlies the grasshopper's motor sensitivity to looming visual cues.
-In addition to using a manageable grasshopper model, to solve the problem of high cost and complexity of electrophysiology equipment, we describe an affordable and open source electrophysiology kit called the SpikerBox from Backyard Brains.
-With this bioamplifier coupled with an oscilloscope app we have developed for mobile devices, students can investigate the neural basis of the escape behavior grasshoppers exhibit in nature.
+We provide a detailed protocol for tractable recording of the descending contralateral movement detector (DCMD) neuron that underlies the grasshopper's motor sensitivity to looming visual cues.
+In addition to using a manageable grasshopper model, to solve the problem of high cost and complexity of electrophysiology equipment, we describe the use of an affordable and open source electrophysiology kit called the SpikerBox from Backyard Brains.
+With this bioamplifier coupled with an oscilloscope app we have developed for Apple iPad tablets, students can investigate the neural basis of the escape behavior grasshoppers exhibit in nature.
 In the manuscript, we also discuss the feedback received from undergraduates who have performed our experiments as a classroom lab session.

 This manuscript describes unpublished original work and is not under consideration by any other journal.
 All authors approved the submission of this manuscript and the publication charges assessed.